Learn how to deploy Kafkorama Gateway on Azure Kubernetes Service (AKS) with support for Azure Event Hubs, including setup and topic configuration.

 kubectl get svc

-You should see an output similar to the following:
+The output should look similar to the following:

 NAME TYPE CLUSTER-IP EXTERNAL-IP PORT(S) AGE